codebytere/codebytere.github.io/README.md

 ### My Personal Website

-A static one-pager created with a combination of vanilla js, html, and css preprocessed with Sass.
+A static one-pager created with a combination of vanilla JS, HTML, and CSS preprocessed with Sass.